isc-projects/bind9/doc/notes/notes-current.rst

   ``named`` now sends back empty DNS messages with the TC (TrunCated) bit set, forcing the DNS client to fall back to TCP.  :gl:`#2790`

+- DNS over HTTPS support can be disabled at the compile time via the new configuration option ``--disable-doh``.
+This allows BIND 9 to be compiled without libnghttp2 library.
+[GL #2478]

 Bug Fixes
 ~~~~~~~~~